jribbink/equifood/docs/software-requirements-spec.md

         Week 12: Admin tools, Daily reports.
         Week 13: Bug testing / Extra features.
         Week 14: Final Report + Final Presentation.

-# Software Description

-The EquiFood software is meant as a way to connect consumers with food distribution businesses to reduce food waste by selling food at a discounted price that would otherwise go to waste.
-It's not designed to sell the products on its own, but only to allow this connection.
-The app functions by allowing businesses to post listings of food that they want to sell at a discounted price, which should have a list of tags that can be added to allow for easy searching later.
-These listings should have a geolocation attached; each restaurant would have a default geolocation, but it should be editable if necessary.
-The consumers are then able to log into the app and search for food they're interested in -- either by browsing food that is nearest to them, or by searching for food by name or by tag.

-A potential option is for the customers to "reserve" the food, and have it removed from the listing so that they can be sure to pick it up.
-If this direction is taken, the app would notify the restaurant about the reservation, and require a specific timeline from the customer for when they will be able to pick the food up.
-If the customer does not follow through in that time, the reservation should be removed.

 # Frameworks, libraries, and database ("Tech Stack")